 - 1. Requests to have a grant modified must come from the award recipient and must be in writing to the Grant Officer for approval. - 2.
 Supplements are administrative award documents (NF 1687) used to modify grants and cooperative agreements.
 Types of supplements include the following: - a No-cost Extensions (NCE): A supplement used to extend the grant beyond the expiration date at no additional cost to the government.
 NCEs are awarded when additional time beyond the established period of performance is required to assure adequate completion of the original scope of work within the available funding.
-In accordance with 2 CFR 200.308, Revision of budget and program plans, a one-time no-cost extension can be initiated by the recipient.
+In accordance with 2 CFR § 200.308, Revision of budget and program plans, a one-time no-cost extension can be initiated by the recipient.
 The recipient must notify the NASA Grant Officer in writing with the supporting reasons and revised period of performance at least 10 calendar days before the end of the period of performance specified in the award.
 This one-time extension may not be exercised merely for the purpose of using unobligated balances.
-Special note: NCEs may include funding when incremental funding balance of the year ending is still due. - b.
+Note: NCEs may include funding when incremental funding balance of the year ending is still due. - b.
 Funded Extensions: A supplement used to extend the grant beyond the expiration date and that would require additional funding.
-Funded extensions must be supported by a proposal and new technical evaluation submitted at least three months in advance of the expiration date (See provision in Appendix D5 of this Manual). - c.
+Funded extensions must be supported by a proposal and new technical evaluation submitted at least three months in advance of the expiration date (See provision in Appendix D5 of this Manual).
+A funded extension may follow a no-cost extension at the discretion of the cognizant program office and with GO final approval. - c.
 Administrative Supplements: A supplement used to enact administrative revisions to the grant.
-Examples of such revisions are PI changes (See Appendix D7 of this Manual), Technical Officer changes, and general corrections.
-A NASA Grant Officer can unilaterally make minor or administrative changes to a grant. - d.
-Incremental Funding Supplements: A supplement used to obligate funding in furtherance of the original scope and total award amount (history) of the approved proposal.
-(Appendix D26 of this Manual) - e.
-Augmentations: A supplement used at any time when work is introduced which is outside the scope of the approved proposal or when there is a need for substantial unanticipated funding.
+Examples of such revisions are PI changes (See Appendix D7 of this

+- Manual), Technical Officer changes, and general corrections.
+A NASA Grant Officer can unilaterally make minor or administrative changes to a grant. - d Incremental Funding Supplements: A supplement used to obligate funding in furtherance of the original scope and total award amount (history) of the approved proposal.
+(Appendix D26 of this Manual) - e Augmentations: A supplement used at any time when work is introduced which is outside the scope of the approved proposal or when there is a need for substantial unanticipated funding.
 The Grant Officer must first determine whether the augmentation requires a separate approval as a non-competitive addition to the scope of the effort to be performed under the grant.
 Augmentations require the submission of revised budget proposals and technical evaluations covering the additional effort.
-Since augmentations will be performed within the existing period of performance, certifications will not normally be required.

-- f.
-Combination of the above. - g.
-Change of recipient institution (PI Transfer): Includes a supplement to end the original award.
-(See section 7.8 of this Manual).
+Since augmentations will be performed within the existing period of performance, certifications will not normally be required. - f.
+Combination of the above. - g Change of recipient institution (PI Transfer): Includes a supplement to end the original award.
+(See section 7.7 of this Manual).